Impact of LIGO-Virgo black hole binaries on gravitational wave background searches: Abstract

 \section{Abstract}

-We study the impact of the binary population currently probed by LIGO-Virgo on future searches for the primordial gravitational wave background.
+We study the impact of the black hole binary population currently probed by LIGO-Virgo on future searches for the primordial gravitational wave background.
 We estimate the foreground generated by the binaries using the observed event rate and a simple modeling of the black hole population.
-We subtract individually resolvable binaries from the foreground and utilize Fisher analysis to derive sensitivity curves similar to the power-law integrated prescription.
-We find that despite this improved treatment the reach of future experiments will still be severely impacted.
+We subtract individually resolvable binaries from the foreground and utilize Fisher analysis to derive sensitivity curves for power-law signals including these astrophysical foregrounds.
+Even with optimistic assumptions, we find that the reach of future experiments will be severely reduced.

-\textbf{Introduction} -- Various cosmological processes may have generated gravitational waves (GWs) that contribute to the stochastic GW background~\cite{Caprini:2018mtu}.
-If this background is sufficiently strong, it can be probed with GW detectors.
-The non-observation of such background with LIGO-Virgo detectors has been translated into mild constraints on the possible cosmological GW sources~\cite{LIGOScientific:2021nrg,Romero:2021kby,Romero-Rodriguez:2021aws}.
+\textbf{Introduction} -- Various cosmological processes may have generated gravitational waves (GWs) that contribute to the stochastic GW background~\cite{Caprini:2015zlo,Bartolo:2016ami,Caprini:2018mtu,Auclair:2019wcv,Caprini:2019egz}.
+If sufficiently strong, this background can be probed with GW detectors.
+The non-observation of such background with LIGO-Virgo detectors~\cite{KAGRA:2021kbb} translates into mild constraints on the possible cosmological GW sources~\cite{LIGOScientific:2021nrg,Romero:2021kby,Romero-Rodriguez:2021aws}.
 As shown in Fig.~\ref{fig:sens}, many new experimental programs, built on the success of currently running LIGO-Virgo network, are expected to enter GW search in the next decades.
 With tremendous sensitivity improvements, these experiments will further probe the early Universe processes that can generate GWs.

 The LIGO-Virgo detectors have observed dozens of GW signals from compact object mergers~\cite{LIGOScientific:2018mvr,LIGOScientific:2020ibl,LIGOScientific:2021djp}.
-From these observations we now have a good understanding of the population of $\mathcal{O}(10M_\odot)$ black holes (BHs) and their present merger rate, and therefore we can estimate how strong astrophysical GW foreground these binary BHs (BBHs) generate.
+From these observations we now have a good understanding of the population of $\mathcal{O}(10M_\odot)$ black holes (BHs) and their present merger rate~\cite{LIGOScientific:2020kqk,LIGOScientific:2021psn}.
+We can therefore estimate how strong astrophysical GW foreground these binary BHs (BBHs) generate.
 This foreground will impact the detectability of the primordial GW background with future GW experiments.
 We will present a simple analysis quantifying the effect of the BBH foreground on searches of the primordial GW background.
-Another astrophysical foreground which is known to have an impact on the reach of GW experiments comes from binary white dwarfs (BWDs)~\cite{Nelemans:2001hp,Farmer:2003pa}.
-We will include this foreground in our analysis as modeled for the LISA experiment in~\cite{Cornish:2017vip,Robson:2018ifk}.